Amesh Adalja

 Harry Binswanger

-Harry Binswanger, Ph.D. in philosophy, was an associate of Ayn Rand’s and is editor of The Ayn Rand Lexicon and co-editor of the revised edition of Ayn Rand’s Introduction to Objectivist Epistemology.
+Dr. Binswanger, Ph.D. in philosophy, was an associate of Ayn Rand’s and is editor of The Ayn Rand Lexicon and co-editor of the revised edition of Ayn Rand’s Introduction to Objectivist Epistemology.
 He is the author of How We Know and The Biological Basis of Teleological Concepts and was the founding editor/publisher of The Objectivist Forum.
-In addition to owning and moderating the Harry Binswanger Letter, he is an instructor at Ayn Rand University.
+In addition to owning and moderating the Harry Binswanger Letter, he is an instructor at Ayn Rand Institute.

 Jeff Britting